MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/archive-mailboxes/cannot-provision-deprovision.md

     `disable-remotearchive.ps1 -Identity 'John'`

-4. Wait for AAD Connect to synchronize the changes.
+4. Wait for Microsoft Entra Connect to synchronize the changes.